WICG/canvas-color-space/CanvasColorSpaceProposal.md

 Add the following types to be used by `ImageData`.
 <pre>
-enum ImageDataStorageType {
+enum ImageDataStorageFormat {
-  "uint8", // default
+  "unorm8", // default
-  "uint16",
+  "unorm16",
   "float32",
 };
 dictionary ImageDataSettings {
   CanvasColorSpaceEnum colorSpace = "srgb";
-  ImageDataStorageType storageType = "uint8";
+  ImageDataStorageFormat storageFormat = "unorm8";
 };
 typedef (Uint8ClampedArray or Uint16Array or Float32Array) ImageDataArray;
 </pre>